Hamilton College (Kentucky)

 Hamilton College was a private women's college in Lexington, Kentucky, operating from 1869 to 1932.
 It was taken over in 1903 by Transylvania University and operated as an affiliated junior college until its closing during the Great Depression.

 History

 Hamilton was founded by banker James M. Hocker in 1869 as the Hocker Female College.
 In 1878, a substantial donation by William Hamilton was recognized by the school changing its name to Hamilton College.
 In 1889, the nearby Kentucky University, which later changed names to Transylvania University, bought a stake in Hamilton, taking total control in 1903.

 The school became a junior college for women, the state's first, still with its own president and faculty, though affiliated with Transylvania.
-By 1912, under the leadership of Dr. Richard Henry Crossfield, Jr., Transylvania incorporated the College of the Bible (later Lexington Theological Seminary) - also affiliated with the Disciples of Christ.
+By 1912, under the leadership of Dr. Richard Henry Crossfield Jr., Transylvania incorporated the College of the Bible (later Lexington Theological Seminary) - also affiliated with the Disciples of Christ.
 Under Crossfield's leadership, Transylvania continued to gather up new faculty and students through assimilation with struggling private schools around the state, including Bourbon Female College in Paris, Kentucky.

+The school closed in 1932, during the Great Depression, when the number of students declined.

+Campus

+The main building was used as a women's dormitory for students at Transylvania until it was demolished in 1962.

+The only remaining building from Hamilton College is the Graham Cottage Alumni House, the alumni reception center on the Transylvania campus.
+Built in 1863 for James M. Hocker, it was acquired by the college in 1869 as a residence for Robert Graham, its first president.

+Student life

+The college had a chapter of Sigma Iota Chi sorority from the 1920s until the college closed.

+Notable people

 Some presidents of Hamilton College were: